Updated October 2022

 - By visiting any Ministry of Interior Service Centre

-If you would prefer to submit your request for the return permit online:
+If you would prefer to submit your request for the return permit online, please consult the following:

 - Log in with your smartcard to the e-services portal of the Ministry of Interior (MOI).